Undergraduate Summer Research Internships (USRI)

 Student Objectives

-• Participate in a minimum of four professional development workshops that will aid in the creation of their research output and will support the summer research experience.
-This will be based on individual learning plans co-developed with their supervisors.
+• Participate in a minimum of four professional development workshops that will aid in the creation of their research output and support the summer research experience.

-• Participation in student reflection opportunities, end of program surveys including a program evaluation and a demographic survey); note that this is a condition of funding.
+• Participate in student reflection opportunities, and an end-of-program survey (including a program evaluation and a demographic survey); note that this is a condition of funding.

 Faculty Supervisor Objectives

-• Participate in a summer research program providing mentorship for an undergraduate student that will further enhance research goals and the student’s research and professional skills
+• Participate in a summer research program providing mentorship for an undergraduate student.

 • Participate in at least one EDID workshop shared as part of the Professional Development sessions.

-• Support the development of the research output (required deliverable of USRI students) throughout the summer.
+• Support the development of the research output (required deliverable of USRI students).

 Value and Duration of Award

-Students are only allowed to hold one USRI for the summer and the USRI should not be held concurrently with another paid student position.
-Faculty supervisors are responsible for communicating clear expectations and guidance, including anticipated outcomes, deliverables, and outlining hours per week to be agreed upon in the student’s individualized learning plan.
-Hours should be consistent with the Supervisor’s research group members and allow for the successful completion of research objectives.
+Faculty supervisors are responsible for communicating clear expectations and guidance, including anticipated outcomes and deliverables, and outlining hours per week to be agreed upon in the student's individualized learning plan.
+Hours should be consistent with the Supervisor's research group members and allow for the successful completion of research objectives.

 Faculty Allocation

-FHS has been allocated 43 USRIs for 2023.
-Note that there will not be a separate allocation for cross-faculty applications, i.e., undergraduate students from a Faculty outside of FHS count as part of the FHS allocation.
+FHS has been allocated 35 USRIs for 2026.
+Note that there will not be a separate allocation for cross-faculty application, i.e., undergraduate students from a Faculty outside of FHS count as a part of the FHS USRI allocation.

 Supervisor and Student Eligibility